-these are difficult to print and they have a tendency to show 'banding' and look heavy it can make text or writing difficult to read.
+Watermarks If they're too heavy it can make text or writing difficult to read.
 We recommend using a tint between 5%-7% for the best results.
 We cannot guarantee to print below 5%.
+See the advice on page 5 for more information.